edulinq/cse-cracks-course/assignments/regex/README.md

 # Assignment: Regular Expressions

-This is an assignment to get students familir with [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), also known as "regex" or "regexp".
+This is an assignment to get students familiar with [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), also known as "regex" or "regexp".

 ## Jupyter Lab